 The challenges of raising children today seem to become increasingly complex.
-Whether it is the growing demands of core curriculum, the pressure to have children constantly engaged in activities, or the confusing and changing landscape of technology, the world of parenting is filled with more and more difficult decisions.
+Whether it is the growing demands of a core curriculum, the pressure to have children constantly engaged in activities, or the confusing and changing landscape of technology, the world of parenting is filled with more and more difficult decisions.

 The raw number of decisions we are faced with has increased geometrically.
 When we add the element of complexity in some of these decisions, the result is decision overload.